PacktPublishing/Learn-TensorFlow-Enterprise/chapter_06/gcptuningwork/README.md

 ```
 This code will execute `hp_kt_resnet_tpu_act.py`, which is in `/tfk/tuner` directory.

-Since this uses cloud TPU, the following parameters in the input have to be renamed to your own GCP cloud resources.
+Since this uses cloud TPU, the following parameters in the input have to be renamed to your own GCP cloud resources in your own GCP account.

 `staging-bucket`: <YOUR_GCLOUD_STORAGE> This is your cloud storage bucket where you stage the training and dependency packages.